River Nene: Reconstruction

-By the time the Nene Catchment Board took control of the river, as a result of the passing of the Land Drainage Act (1930), the river was "in unparalleled decay and dilapidation".
-They rebuilt all of the locks, and replaced the remaining staunches with locks.
+By the time the Nene Catchment Board took control of the river, as a result of the passing of the Land Drainage Act 1930, the river was "in unparalleled decay and dilapidation".
+The Board rebuilt all of the locks, and replaced the remaining staunches with locks.
 A new lock and sluice were built at Dog-in-a-Doublet, to prevent salt water passing up the river, and to maintain water levels to Peterborough.
 The Thorney River was closed for navigation, arrangements were made for the supply of fresh water to the Thorney Estate, and the Northey Gravel shoal was blown up with dynamite.
 The banks of the river at Wisbech were protected with piling for a distance of 2 mi, and a new quay was built.
-A new concrete bridge was built at Wisbech, at the time it was the largest portal bridge in the country, the span being 92.5 feet.
+A new concrete bridge was built at Wisbech; at the time it was the largest portal bridge in the country, the span being 92.5 feet.
 The benefits of the new works were proved in the floods of 1947, when land bordering the Nene was not inundated.

 The new locks resulted in some commercial traffic returning to the river.
-The Port of Wisbech can handle ships up to 260 by 40 ft long and with a draught of 17 ft, and remains a commercial port in 2021.
+The Port of Wisbech can handle ships up to 260 by 40 ft long and with a draught of 17 ft, and remained a commercial port in 2021.
 It also caters for smaller boats, with a major expansion of the facilities at the yacht harbour completed in May 2000.